foresthoffman/loggy/README.md

 - Critical
   - Labeled "CRIT".
   - Typically, indicates a fatal issue.
+- Error
+  - Labeled "ERROR".
+  - Typically, indicates a general issue that was recovered.
 - Warning
   - Labeled "WARN".
   - Typically, indicates an issue that may require intervention.